Vitaly85/smp8756Docker/README.md

-Here is docker for build android for SMP pltforms only
+Here is docker for build android for SMP platforms only
 #TODO not finished full, see TODO in scripts

 For build android image use: